haddocking/powerfit/README.md

 Unix systems usually include already a Python distribution.
 To easily install the required Python packages, first install the Python package manager [pip](https://pip.pypa.io/en/latest/installing.html).
-Open up a terminal and go to the location where get-pip.py was downloaded.
+Download *get-pip.py*, open up a terminal and go to the location where *get-pip.py* was downloaded.
 Type

     (sudo) python get-pip.py

-This installs pip, making package management easy.
+This installs *pip*, making Python package management easy.
 To install NumPy, Cython and SciPy type

     (sudo) pip install numpy cython scipy

-Sit back and wait till the compilation and installing is done.
+Sit back and wait till the compilation and installion is finished.
 You system is now prepared to install PowerFit.
-See the general instructions above to see how.
+Follow the general instructions above to see how.

 ### Windows